 A: No. If you are eligible for a refund and followed the proper steps, your travel agent is required to provide a full refund to you.
 They cannot withhold their commissions or charge you fees.
 If they are not following the rules around this, you can submit a complaint to our office.

 Q: The travel provider offered me different dates in place of the original travel plans (such as a different flight), but that won’t work for me.
 Can I get a refund?

-A: If the business offered alternate dates within 30 days of the original travel, they are considered to have provided the service according to the law (even if that timeline does not work for you).
+A: If the business offered alternate dates within 30 days of the original travel or before you cancelled your contract (through our refund process), they are considered to have provided the service according to the law (even if that timeline does not work for you).
 The contract is still fulfilled, and you would have no ability to exercise cancellation and refunds rights under our laws.

 Going through our refund process

 The process includes three parts, officially cancelling your contract with the suppliers, if that doesn’t work then you try to get a reversal of charges from your credit card provider, and if you are still unsuccessful, you can submit a complaint to us.

 Q: I’ve already tried to get my money back from the business – do I have to go through the whole process again by using your forms?

 A: Yes – to go through our process for a refund, you must follow all the steps on our website.
 We recommend you use our official forms, even if you’ve already tried to get your money back from the business.
 This is because what you send to the business/credit card provider needs to include very specific information to be legal and our forms make sure that all that is covered.
 This gives you the best chance of getting a refund.

 Q: I booked my travel plans through a booking platform/travel agency.
 Who should I cancel my contract with– the booking platform/travel agency OR the airline/hotel/business providing the travel services?